aselshall/eds/L/L1/Installing_python.md

 Then you can start the jupyterlab as shown above, but this is tedious, so it is easier to create a shortcut that starts jupyterlab for you.

 ## Create jupyterlab shortcut

+### For Python with Anaconda and Miniconda
+If you installed jupyterlab through anaconda or miniconda, use an anaconda prompt and at the target cell write down `jupyter lab && exit` as shown in [this video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

+### For Python with manual installation
 Right click the windows screen: `New` > `Shortcut`
 Type the location of the item: `cmd.exe` then click next
 Type a name for this shortcut: "JupyterLab" or any name you like and click finish